hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

 ```

 * **Parameter description:**
     * `valut:` the address of the specific Vault where the converted WTRX will be deposited.
-If not specified, the system automatically deposits into the default Vault configured by the TRXProvider.
+If not specified, the system automatically deposits into the default Vault configured by the TRX Provider.
     * `receiver:` the address that will receive the minted vault shares corresponding to the deposited assets.

 * **Returns:**